myarichuk/Json.Masker/README.md

 Behind the scenes the modifier swaps in custom converters that call the masking service for both scalars and collections, so you get the same result.

+## Contribution guide

+### Local workflow tips

+* Run `dotnet restore`, `dotnet build`, and `dotnet test` from the repository root to validate changes.
+The solution and test project share the same SDK version via `global.json`, so you will get consistent compiler behavior.
+* Use `./install-dependencies.sh` (or the PowerShell equivalent) to install the expected .NET SDK and the repository's `pre-commit` hooks.
+* Execute `./run-pre-commit.sh` locally before opening a PR.
+It runs analyzers and formatters so CI does not fail on style issues.

+### Extending masking behavior

+The built-in `DefaultMaskingService` is intentionally straightforward so you can replace it when needed:

+1. Implement `IMaskingService` in a new class with whatever masking rules your domain requires.
+2. Register your implementation via `MaskingOptions` (as shown earlier) or by adding it to the DI container.
+3. Add tests under `tests/Json.Masker.Tests` to describe the new behavior.
+The existing tests include helpers for exercising both serializers.

+If the new behavior is reusable, consider contributing it back by adding a new value to `MaskingStrategy` and wiring it into `DefaultMaskingService`.

+### Overriding the built-in service

+When you only need to tweak a specific masking rule, inherit from `DefaultMaskingService` and override the protected masking helpers (for example `MaskCreditCard` or `MaskEmail`).
+The top-level `Mask` method delegates to those helpers, so overriding one method updates every serializer integration automatically.
+Remember to register your derived service via DI so the adapters pick it up.

+## Implementation guide

+### Adding another serializer integration

+Both existing adapters wrap `IMaskingService` behind an `IJsonMaskingConfigurator`.
+To support a new serializer:

+1. Create a project under `src/` that references `Json.Masker.Abstract`.
+2. Implement `IJsonMaskingConfigurator` to hook the masking service into the serializer's configuration model.
+3. Expose a `AddJsonMasking` extension (mirroring the current adapters) so consumers get a consistent experience.
+4. Cover the integration with tests that exercise the new serializer and ensure sensitive members are masked.

+Following this pattern keeps the developer ergonomics identical regardless of serializer choice.

 ### Masking strategies

 The built-in `DefaultMaskingService` supports a few common strategies: